 GGT is often measured relative to another enzyme, alkaline phosphatase (ALP).
 If GGT and ALP are both elevated, doctors will suspect that you have problems with your liver or the bile ducts.
 If GGT is normal and ALP is elevated, this could indicate bone disease.
 Your doctor may use the GGT test in this way to rule out certain problems.

-If you have recently stopped drinking heavily, it can take more than a month for your GGT to fall to normal levels.
+If you have recently stopped drinking heavily, it can take up to a month for your GGT to fall to normal levels.
 Smoking can also increase your GGT level.

 Getting your blood drawn is a relatively low-risk procedure.
 There’s a chance of slight bleeding at the insertion site or of getting a hematoma — a blood bruise under the skin.
 Infection only occurs in very rare cases.